Medicinal mushrooms and their health benefits

 Reishi has been used medicinally in East Asia since ancient times.
 It is a traditional medicine used throughout Asia for cancer prevention.

 Reishi mushrooms were outed to prolong life, prevent ageing and increase energy.
 In China, mushrooms are used to fortify the immune system of people with cancer who receive chemotherapy or radiation therapy.

-Reishi Mushrooms’ usage in Breast Cancer Treatment
+Medicinal Mushrooms’ usage in Breast Cancer Treatment

 Breast cancer has become the most common invasive form of female cancer in the last few decades.
 Statistics show that the rate of newly diagnosed cases of breast cancer is rising every year depending on age, race, heredity, and ethnicity.

 Advanced breast cancers do not respond well to therapy, and their gene expression arouses uncontrolled growth.
 Studies on new anticancer treatments and other medicinal substances from mushrooms have been significantly expanded in the last few years.